What are the characteristics of trekking and hiking backpacks? In this article we explain them to you and help you choose the one that suits you best.

 These are the most used backpacks in the mountains.
 The belt is important here.
 If you make the most of them, these bags can be used to carry out night activities, to travel long routes of several days, always if you go through the shelters, thus avoiding carrying a sleeping bag.

-A little more than 10 years ago, we still tended to opt only for a 65 liter bag for long journeys, sleeping bag included.
-But nowadays, the progress made in the use of materials has made it possible to reduce the weight and the volume of many objects such as tents, sleeping bags.
-It is now possible to put everything in a bag of 45 to 65 liters.
+A little more than ten years ago, we still tended to opt only for a 65-liter bag for long journeys, sleeping bag included.
+But nowadays, the progress made in using materials has made it possible to reduce the weight and the volume of many objects, such as tents and sleeping bags.
+Putting everything in a bag of 45 to 65 liters is now possible.

-Just thinking about the space that 3 cotton jerseys can occupy compared to 3 technical jerseys, or modern trekking trousers compared to old mountain trousers.
+I was thinking about the space that three cotton jerseys can occupy compared to 3 technical jerseys or modern trekking trousers compared to old mountain trousers.
 Some tents can weigh half as much and take up half the space.

 These backpacks usually have side adjustment and compression straps.
-In this way, it is possible to adapt the capacity of the bag to the objects transported, without creating imbalances.
-It is therefore possible to fill the bag halfway and use it for day trips.
+This way, adapting the bag’s capacity to the objects transported without creating imbalances is possible.
+It is possible to fill the bag halfway and use it for day trips.

 4. Bags over 65 liters

-These are large volume backpacks.
+These are large-volume backpacks.
 They can reach 100 liters and are recommended for long journeys, approximations to base camps.
-Their frame, lumbar belt are oversized in order to be able to transport the equipment in complete comfort and with a minimum feeling of weight.
+Their frame and lumbar belt are oversized to transport the equipment comfortably and with minimum weight.

 Until a few years ago, they were used for multi-day self-guided excursions.
 These days, as we have indicated, some 45-65 liter bags will do the job… others will not.

-We will not tire of repeating it to you: it is possible to use the 45-65 liter bags for long journeys only if it can accommodate everything we need.
-Otherwise, it is better to switch to 100 liter bags… and never add superfluous objects under the pretext that there is still space.
+We will not tire of repeating it to you: it is possible to use the 45-65 liter bags for long journeys only if they accommodate everything we need.
+Otherwise, it is better to switch to 100-liter bags… and never add extra objects under the pretext that there is still space.